bazenitech/ethiopianlivetv/index.md

 ### Support or Contact

 Ethiopian Live Tv is developed by Bazeni Tech.
-For more details visit our Facebook page [Facebook](https://facebook.com/bazenitech) or join our Telegram channel [Telegram](https://t.me/joinchat/AAAAAFM2WbHe0JIWmSVa-w).
+For more details visit our [Facebook](https://facebook.com/bazenitech) page or join our   [Telegram](https://t.me/joinchat/AAAAAFM2WbHe0JIWmSVa-w) channel.